-Clue has become a classic mystery-solving game since it was first created in 1949.
-In this popular whodunit, players try to figure out which of the characters, all named after colors, committed a murder, what weapon was used to commit the crime and where it was committed.
+The Clue board game has become a classic mystery-solving game since it was first created in 1949.
+In this popular whodunit, players try to figure out which of the characters, who are all named after colors, committed a murder, what weapon was used to commit the crime, and where it was committed.
 The poor murder victim is named Mr. Boddy, and the characters are all suspects.

 Original Clue Characters

 The original Clue game came with several characters that have delighted adults and Clue juniors alike.
 Dive into some of your favorite Clue characters' personas.